-The present study of the San Ramón Fault uncovers the primary importance of the propagating West Andean Front, interpreted as the tip of the West Andean Thrust (WAT), so implying substantial changes from the currently
+[85] The present study of the San Ramón Fault uncovers the primary importance of the propagating West Andean Front, interpreted as the tip of the West Andean Thrust (WAT), so implying substantial changes from the currently accepted interpretations.
+Our tectonic section at the latitude of Santiago synthesizes the main results (Figure 8), which are summarized hereafter step by step:

-We show that the West Andean Front must be rooted in downwards to the East, beneath the high Principal Cordillera and probably beneath the basement of the Frontal Cordillera.
-The Frontal Cordillera is a huge basement anticline ~5 km high and more than ~700 km long, located side by side with the Principal Cordillera.
-The thick Andean Basin (12 km thick or more), which constitutes the bulk of the Andean foldthrust belt in the Principal Cordillera, appears clearly deformed as a west-verging pro-wedge, ahead of the Frontal Cordillera.
+[86] We show that the West Andean Front must be rooted in downward to the east, beneath the high Principal Cordillera and probably beneath the basement of the Frontal Cordillera.
+The Frontal Cordillera is a huge basement anticline \sim 5 km high and more than \sim 700 km long, located side by side with the Principal Cordillera.
+The thick Andean Basin (12 km thick or more), which constitutes the bulk of the Andean fold-thrust belt in the Principal Cordillera, appears clearly deformed as a west verging prowedge, ahead of the Frontal Cordillera.
 We infer that the Frontal Cordillera is the crustal-scale ramp anticline that, as a bulldozer, provides the necessary boundary conditions to maintain the high elevation in the Principal Cordillera and to cause the westward propagation of the San Ramón thrust system.
 So, the primary Andean structure at the latitude of Santiago has a decided westward vergence.

-A prominent zone of west-verging folds of the thick Andean cover in the middle of the Principal Cordillera appears to mark at the Earth's surface the tip of the propagating main west-vergent thrust ramp system associated with the Frontal Cordillera anticline.
-Huge vertical limbs (implying an overall ~15 km vertical separation of the Andean Basin infill) and a complex kinematics are observed at these basementinvolved structures.
-The Aconcagua Fold-Thrust Belt (eastern part of the Principal Cordillera) appears to be a shallow subsidiary back-thrust on top of the Frontal Cordillera anticline.
-On the back of the Frontal Cordillera is the eastern foreland of the Andes, represented by the relatively modest Cuyo Basin (no more that ~2 km thickness), which cannot be interpreted as a flexural basin.
-An incipient Back-Thrust Margin probably including a series of steep crustal-scale ramps on the back of the Frontal Cordillera anticline appears hidden beneath the Cenozoic sediments of the Cuyo Basin.
-So, the structure of the Andes at this latitude is strongly asymmetric and its doubly-vergent character very incipient.
+[87] A prominent zone of west verging folds of the thick Andean cover in the middle of the Principal Cordillera appears to mark at the Earth's surface the tip of the propagating main west vergent thrust ramp system associated with the Frontal Cordillera anticline.
+Huge vertical limbs (implying an overall ~15 km vertical separation of the Andean Basin infill) and a complex kinematics are observed at these basement-involved structures.
+The Aconcagua Fold-Thrust Belt (eastern part of the Principal Cordillera) appears to be a shallow subsidiary back thrust on top of the Frontal Cordillera anticline.
+On the back of the Frontal Cordillera is the eastern foreland of the Andes, represented by the relatively modest Cuyo Basin (no more than ~2-4 km thickness), which cannot be interpreted as a large flexural basin.
+An incipient back thrust margin probably including a series of steep crustal-scale ramps on the back of the Frontal Cordillera anticline appears hidden beneath the Cenozoic sediments of the Cuyo Basin.
+So, the structure of the Andes at this latitude is strongly asymmetric and its doubly vergent character very incipient.

-At the Subduction Margin, the rigid Marginal Block appears to act as a balance between forces applied by the Andes across the WAT and the subduction zone.
-The extensively eastward-dipping Andean Basin on top of the Coastal

-Cordillera basement indicates crustal-scale flexure of the western foreland associated with eastward underthrusting of the Marginal Block beneath the WAT, and its consequent loading by the weight of the Andes.
+[88] At the subduction margin, the rigid marginal block appears to act as a balance between forces applied by the Andes across the WAT and the subduction zone.
+The extensively eastward dipping Andean Basin on top of the Coastal Cordillera basement indicates crustal-scale flexure of the western foreland associated with eastward underthrusting of the marginal block beneath the WAT, and its consequent loading by the weight of the Andes.
 Alternating cycles of subduction erosion and accretion at the continental margin punctuate the long-term uplift process of the Coastal Cordillera.
-The Marginal Block has similar characteristics for thousands of kilometres alongside the Andes, suggesting it is a fundamental feature of the mechanical partitioning between orogenic and subduction processes.
+The marginal block has similar characteristics for thousands of kilometers alongside the Andes, suggesting it is a fundamental feature of the mechanical partitioning between orogenic and subduction processes.